How to Tour Power Center High

 - Cons

-After visiting three or four schools, you’ll have a clear, objective basis for decision-making.
+After visiting three or four schools, youll have a clear, objective basis for decision-making.
 This is especially valuable for families comparing multiple districts.

 Tools and Resources